The Narrow Path · Chapter 9

 And he heard it — not just the "I can" that she'd warned about.
 Something deeper.
 The reason behind the "I can."
 The need.
 The desperate, burning need to fill the emptiness left by the fire with purpose, with action, with anything that would let him feel like a person again.

-The fire had burned away the commander.
-And Elias, unable to tolerate the vacuum, had built a new commander.
+The fire had burned away the commander, and Elias had rebuilt him almost immediately.
 Same architecture.
-Different name.
-Painted with prayer language instead of military language, but underneath — the same scaffolding.
+Different vocabulary.
+Prayer language laid over military instinct, but underneath it was the same scaffolding.

 I am the one who acts.